Help kids use their senses to be mindful of the present moment.

 Present the slideshow to guide students through a mindful activity using their senses.
 Allow ample time between slides to encourage mindful thoughts.

 Tell students that whenever they pause and pay attention to something on purpose, they are being mindful.
 When they looked carefully at the picture, they were being mindful.
 Discuss how they used their senses to be mindful when they observed the forest picture.

 Check for Understanding: How can you use your senses to be mindful?
 (Pause and think about how something looks, sounds, smells, tastes, and feels.)

 Use Your Senses

-Imagine you are in the forest.
+Imagine you are in the forest pictured on the coloring page.
 Think about what you would see, smell, taste, touch, and hear as you color the picture.
 How do you feel?

 Today we took a moment to be mindful and looked carefully at a picture.
 When can you pause to be mindful and use your senses later today?